 E L I O W E N S

-(he/him/his) is a New York based actor, singer, writer and recent graduate of the University of Cincinnati College-Conservatory of Music (CCM) BFA musical theatre program.
+(he/him/his) is a New York based actor, singer, writer and graduate of the University of Cincinnati College-Conservatory of Music's BFA musical theatre program.

-In addition to theatre, Eli spent most of his senior year at CCM honing his passion for screenwriting.
+In addition to his studies in musical theatre, Eli spent most of his senior year at CCM honing passions in screenwriting and acting for film.
 Spring of 2022, he debuted his first feature film BOOKED in which he both wrote and starred in.
-The film was produced by 35th Parallel Productions (Come From Away, Hadestown, Tuck Everlasting) and premiered at The Esquire Theatre on April 15th, 2022 after a month and a half of production.
-It is now an official selection of five festivals (and counting), and has taken home awards for Best Feature, Best Score, Excellence in Film, and Best of Fest.
-Eli hopes to further his career in TV/film, both in writing and acting.
+The film, produced by Blue Topaz Productions (Ain't Done Bad, Hadestown, Tuck Everlasting), premiered at The Esquire Theatre on April 15th, 2022.
+It is now an official selection of nine festivals and has taken home awards for Best Feature, Best Score, Excellence in Film, Best of Fest, Best Student Feature, Audience Choice for Best Comedy Feature, and the Poppy Jasper Juror's Top Ten Award.
+In 2024, he garnered nominations for Best Actor at the Sky Arts Film Fest and Seattle Film Fest (where he was nominated alongside Steve Buscemi, Dennis Haysbert, Jon Bass, and others) and won Best Actor Duo for his work alongside co-star Chesney Mitchell.
+He hopes to further his career in TV/film, both in writing and acting.

 When he's not doing anything else, you can find him spending time with his bunny, Moose, or inviting friends over for a wine and charcuterie night.
 He can make a mean cheese board.
 A solid goat cheese is his absolute favorite, but he's more than content with a block of extra sharp white cheddar.
 It's what he grew up on.
 Eli's less flexible when it comes to the cracker though.
 It's Wheat-Thins or bust for him.
 He can't comprehend why someone would ever choose a Triscuit.